Skip to main content

 Reuse and recycle

-Help reduce the use of plastics on the island by taking a reusable water bottle with you.
-Bring a reusable cup to the café, put your rubbish in the bin, and recycle what you can.
-You can also take part in Containers for Change on the island.
+Help reduce plastic waste on the island by taking a reusable water bottle with you and a reusable coffee cup.
+Put your rubbish in the right bin and recycle what you can.
+You can also take part in the Containers for Change program on the island.

 Respect the flora and fauna

-When you experience the island by foot, bike or bus there are ways you can respect the land and its unique natural environment.
-Please don’t touch or feed the quokkas (or other wildlife), leave the island’s flora where you found it, get approval from the Rottnest Island Authority if you want to bring any flora over from the mainland, and contact the rangers prior to arrival should you need to bring a guide, assistance, or companion animal for medical reasons.
+When you experience the island by foot, bike or bus, there are ways you can respect the island and its unique natural environment.
+Don’t touch or feed the quokkas (or other wildlife), leave the island’s flora where you found it, get approval from the Rottnest Island Authority if you want to bring any flora over from the mainland, and contact the rangers prior to arrival should you need to bring a guide, assistance, or companion animal for medical reasons.

 Quokka